Mindgreppers/lifemaker_web/content/_index.md

 ---
 ## Undivided Humanity.
 Thriving family.
 Holistic order.
 ### For continuity of happiness
 Happiness is what we truly seek behind all our endeavors.
 It is right between us, but disconnected from our Nature, we look for it elsewhere - obviously in futility.
 Today, we as individuals, families, states, race (and Earth in totality) are neither healthy nor happy.
 Even food and survival is becoming a bigger challenge with every passing day.
-The environment is becoming poisonous for both the body and the mind. **While our current system and order has material comforts (for some), we are still missing out on happiness.
-How can all of us be mutually fulfilled and happy together?**
+The environment is becoming poisonous for both the body and the mind.
+While our current system and order has material comforts (for some), we are still not happy.

-> Once we understand Life and the way to Live, it becomes spontaneous to be in mutually fulfilling co-existence; as beings of happiness.

-### What we really need is an enlightening new order
-Personal, familial, social; built on top of the existing order; taking forward learnings from our relegions, saints, philosophers, scientists and ancestors; and applying a timeless, total solution to all our problems.

-## At Lifemaker, we are seeking our family of Enlightened Living
-A web of families sharing an environment, a blueprint, which infuses safety, nutrition, holistic living and trascendence in every child, family and their environment.
-We wish to setup a tradition, where there is continuity of happiness and mutual fulfillment; in co-existence.
-Every human (family) who wishes to live happier in co-existence, wishes to see the picture in an open frame, is welcome to connect with us or meet us.
+**How can all of us be mutually fulfilled and happy together?**

+> When the nature of Consciousness/Matter, Existence/Co-existence, Human/Humanity is understood, comes knowledge.
+From knowledge comes wisdom.
+From wisdom emerges Rightful Living.
+The proof of the Life's understanding is reflected in the Living based on mutual fulfillment and continuity of happiness.

+## We need a social web of transcendental co-existence
+At Lifemaker, we wish to bring humanity together with a shared understanding of Life, and the way to live. *A new order* which solves all our problems and needs - material, mental and spiritual; and paves way for real progress; for every child, person, family & Earth; for Good and for all time to come.

-#### We believe family is the way to go
+## And we believe family is the way to go
-because family is the fundamental unit of society, and is also the first place for comfort, security and love.
-Those of us who feel this way, are evolving and implementing a *holistic, family based understanding & approach to Existence and Co-existence, in an open frame*.
-Such englightened families connecting together locally and globally, will form a new web for the transcendental Humanity.
+By family, we mean *at least two people committed to being together for Life.*
+Family is the fundamental unit of society.
+Comfort, protection and love are found first and foremost in family.
+It is the launchpad for leaping in the larger World, and also the landing site of trust and retreat.
+At Lifemaker we look at it as the fundamental social unit for mutual wellbeing; and safe and comfortable space for collective discussions, study, contemplation and meditation upon Life and Living, Existence and Co-existence.

+## We include everyone
+Our families believe that all humanity and Life is One Family.
+And our [way of Life](/values) is to be inclusive, integral and see everyone with unchanging Love.

 ## Our approach to self-family-social transformation

 Our families live by [a way of Life based on a Universal Value System](/values).
 Our member families live by fulfilling each other cooperatively and complimentarily.
 We welcome families, couples (and occasionally individuals) from any background, given they are indeed curious to understand reality as-it-is and ready to commit to living and growing with us that way.

-Have a look at [the proposed blueprint](/post/approach) for our approach.
+> Have a look at [the proposed blueprint](/post/approach) for our approach.

 ## What's happening?
 - **7 day workshop cum retreat in May and June in Dharamsala, HP, India.
 You can register as family**
 - Evolving the [blueprint for Lifemaker model](/post/approach) and the workshop content material
-  - Evolving the family package with inspiration from our wise members, [Madhyastha Darshan](http://madhyasth-darshan.info/) and [Saadho](http://saadhosangha.org/)
+  - Evolving the family package with help from [Madhyastha Darshan](http://madhyasth-darshan.info/) and [Saadho](http://saadhosangha.org/)
 - Evolving the [Way of Life](/values) based on Universal Values
 - Online forum setup
 - Sharing the vision with village families near Tang, Dharamsala, Himachal Pradesh, India